 One of the most important Sikh festivals is Guru Nanak Jayanti, also known as Gurpurab or Guru Nanak Dev Ji’s Prakash Utsav.
 This day commemorates the birth of Guru Nanak Dev Ji, the leader of the ten masters of Sikhism and the founder of Sikhism.
 Guru Nanak Jayanti will be celebrated by Sikhs and followers across the world on Friday, November 15, 2024, with joy and devotion.
 Now is the time to reflect on the teachings of Guru Nanak and uphold the values he taught.

-- Optical Illusion Brain Test: If you have Keen Eyes Find the Number 03 among 08 in 15 Secs
+- Optical Illusion Brain Challenge: If you have 50/50 Vision Find the number 57 in 18 Secs

 Is Gurupurab a government holiday?